top of page

 • Workshops that link health, education, and physical activity

-All logistics, meals, accommodation, security, and transportation on the ground will be full managed by Boxing is Love and our local partners.
+All logistics, meals, accommodation, security, and transportation on the ground will be fully managed by Boxing is Love and our local partners.

 However, the more funds we have, the more we can provide to local communities.

-An application form will open closer to the date of the trips, and everyone who signed up via the interest form, on social media, or our mailing list will be notified.
-You can apply by completing a short application form outlining your background and motivations, alongside any proof of qualifications.
+Application forms usually open closer to the date of the trips, and everyone who follows us on social media or on our mailing list will be notified.
+You will need to fill in the application form, outlining your background and motivations, alongside any proof of qualifications.
 This helps us ensure volunteers are placed where they can genuinely add value and learn responsibly.

 UPCOMING TRIPS